 The removal of concrete formwork can be described as either stripping or striking.

-Climable Wall Formwork with A Z-RIB Design
+Climbable Wall Formwork with A Z-RIB Design

 Quality Concrete Finish

 EFCO’s all-steel forms produce amazing high-quality concrete finishes.
-Where EFCO’s high-strength alloy steel form face sheets run clear to the edge of every form panel, you only get one, single sharp line marking the form joint in the concrete.
+Where EFCO’s high-strength alloy steel form face sheets run clear to the edge of every form panel, you only get one single sharp line marking the form joint in the concrete.
 EFCO steel forms can deliver dimensionally accurate structures with superior concrete finishes.

 We are ready to assist you in finding the best forming and shoring solutions for your construction projects.